Godarck/PipBoy-CYD-Project/README.md

 Wi-Fi functions: scanning, list of networks, connecting to a selected one (must always be connected manually)

 HP and AP indicators are calculated automatically, depending on the time of day.
 During the day, they decrease.
 After evening, they replenish.

+If heart snsor connected HP and AP change to BPM and SpO2

 * ====== On the main screen ======